Subfly/subfly_website/content/apps/yaba/eula.md

 ## 2. License Grant

-Subject to the terms of this EULA, Subfly Dev. ("Licensor") grants you a limited, non-exclusive, non-transferable license to use the Software for personal or commercial purposes.
+Subject to the terms of this EULA and the applicable open-source license, Subfly Dev. ("Licensor") grants you a limited, non-exclusive, non-transferable license to use the Software for personal or commercial purposes.

 ## 3. Open Source Components

-This Software is released under the MIT License.
-You may:
+This Software is released under the GNU Affero General Public License v3.0 ("AGPL-3").
+You may, under the terms of the AGPL-3:
 - Use the Software for any purpose
 - Modify the Software
 - Distribute the Software
 - Distribute modified versions
 - Use the Software commercially

-Subject to the MIT License terms, which are incorporated herein by reference.
+Subject to the AGPL-3 license terms, which are incorporated herein by reference.

 ## 4. User Responsibilities